Daniel-VDM/CS170_Project/README.md

-# Efficient Algorithms and Intractable Problems Course Project.
+# Approximate Solver for a NP-Hard Problem.
-This was the main programming project done for the Efficient Algorithms and Intractable Problems course at UC Berkeley.
+This was the main programming project done for the Efficient Algorithms and Intractable Problems course taken at UC Berkeley.
 The goal was to approximate a solution to an NP-Hard problem (detailed in the section below).
 We had a little over 5 weeks to do this project and we could be in groups of 3.

 During the first 2 weeks, each group had to come up with 3 instances (small, medium and large) of the problem.
 Then at the end of week 2, all of the group's problem instances were consolidated and distributed.